-School is out, the sun is shining and it is that time of year when we all begin to think about planning some downtime – maybe a family vacation, neighborhood BBQ or a fun day at the beach!
+It’s that time of year when we all begin to think about planning some downtime – maybe a family vacation, neighborhood BBQ or a fun day at the beach!!
 Having a safety plan is always important, especially because incidents of wandering tend to increase when the weather gets warmer and families start to change their routines.

 Autism Speaks wants to remind you about the resources available and advice to follow to keep your loved one with autism safe this summer and all year round - including our swimming scholarship fund, tips to prevent wandering, resources for first responders and much more!

 Swimming and Water Safety Scholarship Fund

 Autism Speaks makes grants to local organizations via its Swimming and Water Safety Scholarship Fund program.
 To date, 93 programs providing swimming and water safety lessons have been awarded up to $2,000 to distribute scholarships to financially disadvantaged individuals with autism!

 The application for this scholarship fund is open year-round and funding is awarded on a quarterly basis.
 Encourage swim programs in your area to apply now!